|Math 20 Math 25 Math Tips davidvs.net|

-Our final happens on Wednesday during finals' week, starting at 10 o'clock (earlier than our normal class start time) and lasting for 110 minutes.
+Our final happens in our normal classroom on Monday during finals' week, starting at noon (our normal class start time) and lasting for 110 minutes.

 Please note that LCC policy allows students with three or more finals on the same day to reschedule one of them.
 Sometimes final exams may be taken early because of medical or other concerns.